krismac/PDA_Kris_Mac/README.md

 This repository contains a submission for the Professional Development Award for Software Development as awarded by the Scottish Qualifications Authority (SQA).

 ### Cognitive tests
-4 Exams completed under exam conditions:
+4 Exams completed under exam conditions - completed under exam conditions (16/11/2018)

 - Analysis and Design Part 1
 - Analysis and Design Part 2